StockSharp/Ecng/README.md

 helper libraries

-Lzma, ManagedWinapi, YandexDisk, PowerCollections, HtmlRenderer should be removed when suitable NuGet packages appear.
+Lzma, ManagedWinapi, YandexDisk, PowerCollections should be removed when suitable NuGet packages appear.
-StringSearch contains some uniqie modifications.
+StringSearch, HtmlRenderer contains some uniqie modifications.